andrey-lepekhin/andrey-lepekhin.github.io/about.md

 I'm Andrey.
 Sometimes being a human is hard and I've failed many times.
 I seek, test and implement systems that help me reach my goals:
-be it accountability partners, anti-procrastination techniques, psychotherapy or even Goal-Crafting Intensives :)
+be it accountability partners, anti-procrastination techniques, psychotherapy or biohacking.